Cyb3r-Jak3/useful_bot/.github/README.md

 #### Currently:
 * Replies to posts
 * Replies to comments
-* Reads messages and adds users who request blacklist or remove from blacklist
+* Reads messages and adds users who request blacklist or  unblacklisting
 * Replies to messages
-* Be able to blacklist subreddits if contacted
-  * Can request unblacklisting
 * Respond to username mentions
 * Create additional responses to messages
     * Delete created responses
 * Templete for simple features
 * CLI manual import with the import arguement
 * Ability to have multiple comment/posts trigger words and responses
-* Post and Command Responses all in a table
+* Post and Command Responses all in a tables

 ---